bocoup/html5-building-blocks/Manipulation-And-Traversal.md

 * [[document.inputEncoding]]: Returns the encoding used when the document was parsed.
 * [[Node.lastChild]]: Returns the last child of a node
 * [[document.lastModified]]: Returns the date on which the document was last modified.
-* [[document.lastStyleSheetSet Requires Gecko 1.9]]: Returns the name of the style sheet set that was last enabled.
+* [[document.lastStyleSheetSet]]: Returns the name of the style sheet set that was last enabled.
 Has the value null until the style sheet is changed by setting the value of selectedStyleSheetSet.
 * [[document.linkColor* Deprecated]]: Gets/sets the color of hyperlinks in the document.
 * [[Name]]: Description
 * [[document.links]]: Returns a list of all the hyperlinks in the document.
 * [[Node.localName]]: Returns the local part of the qualified name of this node (null for a document)
 * [[document.location]]: Returns the URI of the current document.
-* [[document.mozCurrentStateObject Non-standard Requires Gecko 2.0]]: Returns the history entry at the top of the history stack without popping it off the stack.
+* [[document.mozCurrentStateObject Non-standard]]: Returns the history entry at the top of the history stack without popping it off the stack.
 This also lets you look at the state without waiting for the popstate event to fire.
 * [[Node.namespaceURI]]: Returns the XML namespace of the current document.
 * [[Node.nextSibling]]: Returns the node immediately following the specified one in its parent's childNodes list, or null if the specified node is the last node in that list (null for documents)
 * [[Node.nodeName]]: Returns the node's name (#document for document)
 * [[Node.nodeType]]: Returns a node type constant (9 for document)
 * [[Node.nodeValue]]: Returns the node's value (null for document)
-* [[Node.nodePrincipal Requires Gecko 1.9]]: Returns the nsIPrincipal object representing current security context of the document.
+* [[Node.nodePrincipal]]: Returns the nsIPrincipal object representing current security context of the document.
 * [[Node.ownerDocument]]: Returns the top-level document object for this node (null if already is the document).
 * [[Node.parentNode]]: Returns the parent of the specified node in the DOM tree (null for document)
 * [[document.plugins]]: Returns a list of the available plugins.